thetrime/mirror-silvering/README.md

 pip install -r requirements.txt pip install -r extern/GPT-SoVITS/requirements.txt
 ```
 These require a few tools to be pre-installed: ffmpeg, cmake, unzip

-You also need all the models.
+You need a reference audio file in ref.wav